JuliaPerf/LIKWID.jl/docs/src/index.md

 # LIKWID - Like I Knew What I'm Doing

 [LIKWID.jl](https://github.com/JuliaPerf/LIKWID.jl) is a Julia wrapper for the performance monitoring and benchmarking suite [LIKWID](https://github.com/RRZE-HPC/likwid).
+It is an effort by the [Paderborn Center for Parallel Computing (PC²)](https://pc2.uni-paderborn.de) and, originally, the [MIT JuliaLab](https://julia.mit.edu/).

 ## Installation